-In a world with imperfect capital markets, fiscal arrangements for risk sharing and redistribution of income across different regions of a country or the states of a federation can play an important role for consumption smoothing (Boadway 2004; Bucovetsky 1998; Lockwood 1999).
+The traditional theory of fiscal federalism (Oates, 1972) regards the payment of intergovernmental grants within a federation as an instrument to address the inefficiencies arising from inter-jurisdictional fiscal spillovers and to reduce inequalities in the supply of public goods across regions with different tax capacities and levels of income.
+More recent literature has pointed out that, in a world with imperfect capital markets, fiscal arrangements for risk sharing and redistribution of income across the states of a federation can play an important role for consumption smoothing (Boadway 2004; Bucovetsky 1998; Lockwood 1999).
 Such arrangements have received considerable interest in recent years, both in the context of designing the fiscal framework of the European Monetary Union (EMU) and in the design of new federal systems in developing countries (Boadway and Shah, 2007).
-One branch of this literature considers the role of such arrangements for redistribution and consumption risk-sharing among consumers living in different regions of a country or federation who are exposed to region-specific shocks (e.g., Atkeson and Bayoumi, 1993; Wildasin, 1996; Persson and Tabellini, 1996a, 1996b; Bucovetsky 1998; Lockwood, 1999, Boadway, 2004).
-The other branch of the literature starts with Mundell's (1961) analysis of optimum currency areas and, following Kenen (1969), argues that in a world of sticky wages and prices fiscal transfer arrangements among regions or states sharing the same currency can stabilize regional aggregate demand and employment by redistributing income between regions exposed to asymmetric cyclical shocks (European Commission, 1977a, 1977b; Sachs and Sala-i-Martin, 1992; von Hagen, 1992; Goodhart and Smith, 1993; Bayoumi and Masson, 1995; Athanasoulis and van Wincoop, 1998).
-This literature has played an important role in the design of EMU and its main point is nicely summarized by the former president of the European Commission, Jacques Delors (see Delors, 1989 p.89), in the blueprint for the EMU:
+One branch of this literature considers the role of such arrangements for redistribution and consumption risk-sharing among consumers living in different regions of a country or federation, which are exposed to region-specific shocks (e.g., Atkeson and Bayoumi, 1993; Wildasin, 1996; Persson and Tabellini, 1996a, 1996b; Bucovetsky 1998; Lockwood, 1999, Boadway, 2004).
+The other branch of the literature starts with Mundell's (1961) analysis of optimum currency areas.
+Following Kenen (1969), it argues that, in a world of sticky wages and prices, fiscal transfer arrangements among regions or states sharing the same currency can stabilize regional aggregate demand and employment by redistributing income between regions exposed to asymmetric cyclical shocks (European Commission, 1977a, 1977b; Sachs and Sala-i-Martin, 1992; von Hagen, 1992; Goodhart and Smith, 1993; Bayoumi and Masson, 1995; Athanasoulis and van Wincoop, 1998).
+This literature has played an important role in the design of EMU and its main point is nicely summarized by the former president of the European Commission, Jacques Delors (see Delors, 1989, p.89), in the blueprint for the EMU: